smathermather/postgis-cookbook-data/README.md

 postgis-cookbook-data
 =====================

-A repository for all the data associated with the PostGIS Cookbook
+A repository for all the data associated with the PostGIS Cookbook for the chapters written by smathermather.